Wills in Virginia

 - You can nominate a guardian for your minor children.

-- You may provide for a trust for the support and education of your children without the necessity of costly court proceedings.
+- You may provide for a trust for the support and education of your children without the necessity of costly court proceedings and choose the person you want to handle the trust.

 4. Must a will be witnessed?
 Must it be notarized?